fraser-lab/fraser-lab.github.io/courses/methods_2022/index.md

 MLK DAY - HOLIDAY

 ## Tuesday January 17
-### Lecture 1 from Yifan Cheng
+### 9-11: Lecture 1 from Yifan Cheng
-### Intro to data processing by Klim Verba

 ## Wednesday January 18
-### Lecture 2 from Yifan Cheng
+### 9-10: Lecture 2 from Yifan Cheng
+### 10-11: Intro to data processing by TAs after short intro by KV
 - TEAM 2 to negative stain with KV?
-- other teams work on data processing
+- other teams work on data processing tutorial with TAs

 ## Thursday January 19
-- TEAM 3 to negative stain with KV?
+- TEAM 3 to negative stain with KV (outside of class time)

 ## Monday January 23
-- TEAM 4 to negative stain with KV?
+- TEAM 4 to negative stain with KV
 - Cryo show and tell, teams 1 and 2
 - other teams work on data processing when not at microscope